-A study of neonatal/pediatric cardiopulmonary care.
+A study of physical, radiological, hemodynamic, laboratory, nutritional, and cardiopulmonary diagnostic assessments.
+Course will emphasize restrictive lung diseases, neuromuscular, and cardiac diseases.
 The use of a microcomputer for application software is required.

 RSPT 2360 CLINICAL IV - RESPIRATORY THERAPY/THERAPIST (0-0-16) CREDIT 3